-Sharp Health Plan offers mental health coverage and support to provide relief during tough
+Sharp Health Plan offers behavioral health coverage and support to provide relief during tough

-to receive covered mental health services.
+to receive covered behavioral health services.
 The best way to access services is to first find a doctor affiliated with PCSD.
 To schedule an appointment, call

 PCSD at 1-877-257-7273.